genropy/genropy_saved/docs/genro/bag/bagThree.rst

 	- validate_hostaddr: no parameters.

-	.. _bag-validator-methods:
+.. _bag_validator_methods:

 Setting a validator using Bag's methods
 =======================================

-	To set a validator through the :meth:`gnr.core.gnrbag.Bag.addValidator` method you have to give a path, a validator and a parameterString, where:
+	To set a validator through the :meth:`addValidator` method you have to give a path, a validator and a parameterString, where:

 	* `path`: node's path.
 	* `validator`: validation's type.
 	* `parameterString`: a string which contains the validation parameters.

 	>>> myform = Bag()